woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

   *Adding a new remote access entry*

-The new entry for *nyc* is an example of a remote access entry, allowing LDAP authenticated access only to machines on the local network (in this case the 192.168.1. network) and only to the *nyc* database.
+This new entry is an example of a remote access connection, allowing LDAP authenticated access only to machines on the local network (in this case the 192.168.1. network) and only to the *nyc* database.

-How you implement the various authentication rules in your production system will depend largely on the security requirements of your network.
+Implementing the various authentication rules in a production system will largely depend on the security requirements of your network.

 Links